Is your computer desktop a complete mess? Here is a simple way to create digital zen and organize it in 5 minutes to get your productivity back.

 Whether you are just reading on the internet, or creating documents – you want the background to be an uncluttered space that doesn't distract you from what you are doing.

 You also want files that you need immediately right at your fingertips.
-I use a Mac but it really doesn't matter whether you use Windows or a Mac – the concept is the same.
+I use a Mac but it really doesn’t matter whether you use a Windows PC or a Mac – the concept is the same.

-Step 1: Change Your Computer Background
+Step 1: Choose a Solid Color for Your Computer Background

 I know that it is tempting to use that cute picture of the kids or your latest vacation shots as your computer desktop background.